St. Lawrence Market is one of two

 1/2 teaspoon freshly grated nutmeg

-6 ounces white chocolate, coarsely chopped or chips
+6 ounces white chocolate, coarsely chopped

 2 cups milk